OpenWaterFoundation/cdss-app-snodas-tools/doc-dev-mkdocs-project/docs/software-design/overview.md

 ## Processing Workflow

-The following sections describe the processing workflow that is executed by the scripts.
+The following sections describe the processing workflow that is executed by the scripts of the SNODAS tools.
+Below is a flow diagram explaining the overview of the SNODAS tools processing workflow.

+**TODO egiles 1/27/2017 create an overview workflow and place here** **TODO egiles 1/27/2017 update step-by-step workflow images to describe files with less detail.
+The detailed filenames are included in the file structure workflow but are uneccesary on this overview page**

 ### Download SNODAS Data